-Our Design Guide is here to make your search a little easier.
-The guide explains the basic aspects of jewelry design and can be used as a visual glossary.
+Our design guide is here to make your search a little easier so you can better communicate the ring you want to your jeweler.
+In order to help you learn the terminologies used for ring parts, we have put together this guide to explain the basic aspects of jewelry design which can be used as a visual glossary of the ring anatomy.
 If you have any questions that aren’t answered by the guide, do not hesitate to contact us.

 Anatomy of a Ring

 What’s a shank?
-How is a ring’s depth different to its profile?
-Use the diagrams below to become familiar with the different parts of a ring.
+How is a ring’s depth different from its profile?
+Read through our guide for a session of Ring Anatomy 101 and use the diagrams to become familiar with the different parts of a ring.

-The most classic of all styles, a solitaire ring features a single gemstone.
+The most classic style out of all styles, a solitaire ring features a single diamond or gemstone.

-This style features a center stone surrounded by a “halo” of small accent stones.
-A halo can make a small center stone appear larger- a double halo even more so.
+This style features a center diamond stone surrounded by a “halo” of small diamonds or accent stones.
+A halo can make a small center stone appear larger – a double halo even more so.

 An accent stone ring features diamond embellishments on the shoulders or shank of the ring.
 An engagement ring with a pave diamond band is a popular example.

-A three-stone ring features a center stone framed by two side stones, one on either side.
-The three stones are often described as representing the past, present and future.
+This ring style features a center stone or diamond framed by two side stones, one on either side.
+The three stones are often described as representing the past, present, and future.

-A cluster ring features many small gemstones set close together.
-Gemstones are often arranged in the shape of a flower, but can also be used to create the appearance of a single large stone.
+A cluster ring features many small gemstones or a set of small diamonds clustered together as side stones.
+Gemstones are often arranged in the shape of a flower, but can also be used to create the appearance of a single large diamond or stone.

-A plain metal ring is a wedding or fashion ring without gemstones.
-Plain metal rings are often chosen by men as a fuss-free wedding ring.
+A plain metal ring is a fashion or engagement ring without a diamond or gemstones.
+Plain rings are often chosen by men as a fuss-free wedding ring.

-A ring with accents features gemstone embellishments on the shank.
-The shape, size, and setting of gemstone accents vary by design.
+A ring with accents features side stones on the shank.
+The shape, size, and setting of diamonds or gemstone accents vary by design.

 For a complete guide to shapes, visit the Diamond & Gemstone Shape Guide.